amedev1/ame/README.md

 Visit [ame source documentation](https://amedev1.github.io/ame/), code documentation for ame generated with custom-made "code_doc_generator" tool.

+Feel free to download it to quickly generate HTML documentation for your C code.

 # Blog

-I also write articles in a [blog](https://ame-dev.com).
-Articles consist of programming updates on ame project, as well as short reviews of movies, TV series, video games, etc.
+I also write articles in a [blog](https://ame-dev.com), programming updates on ame project, as well as short reviews of movies, TV series, video games, etc.

 # Mentions